Going Green: Tips for Retailers

 - Insulate hot water heaters and lower the temperature.

 - Switch to low-energy lighting and compact fluorescent bulbs.

 - Install air hand dryers in the restrooms.

 - Set PCs to power-down when not in use.

 One of the biggest environmental issues encompassing the retailer is the use of plastic bags.
 Paper may be better for the environment but the plastic vs. paper debate continues to leave retailers without an ideal ecological choice when it comes to disposable shopping bags.

 To provide shoppers with a low-cost, green solution consider selling reusable bags at cost.
 Other shopping bag options include products made of industrial post-consumer materials.
 Certain retailers, depending on the type of product sold, may want to skip the bagging.
 Many booksellers have opted to forego shopping bags.

 Once you've begun to practice sustainability, don't keep it a secret.
-Be sure to announce your new green initiative to customers, staff and even vendors.
-Let them know the store is committed to saving the environment making responsible choices.
+Make the most of green marketing and be sure to announce your new green initiative to customers, staff and even vendors.
+Let them know the store is committed to saving the environment by making responsible choices.